Why should I get a Public Health Certificate in Core Concepts (PHCert-CC)?

 The certificate program offers an opportunity to gain the knowledge and skills to understand, assess, and manage population health in public health, health care, and human services settings.

-It can confirm your interest in public health and it provides you with the public health foundation knowledge that can be applied to the MPH graduate degree.
+It can confirm your interest in public health and/or provide you with the public health foundation knowledge to enhance your position and the credits taken in the PubHCCC may be applied to the MPH graduate degree.